-The tax provision of the Group was higher than last year mainly due to deferred income tax of the parent company related to unrealized gain on increase in market value of its FVPL investments and unrealized foreign exchange gain.
+The tax provision of the Group was lower than last year mainly due lower income of the wire manufacturing subsidiary.
+Also, the parent company reported a deferred tax benefit related to unrealized loss on decrease in market value of its FVPL investments and unrealized foreign exchange loss.